Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 For more guides on air purifiers, check out how does an electromagnetic air purifier work, how to clean air purifier electrostatic, and how to clean and reuse an air purifier filter.

 The presence of white powder on the floor next to the air purifier can be an indication that it is actually working properly.

 Most air purifiers, like the Advanced Pure Newport 9000, do not create a white powder or white dust as they operate.
 Only electrostatic air purifiers tend to create a white powder that can accumulate next to the purifier itself.
 In other words, HEPA air purifiers, activated carbon air purifiers, ionizers, and ozone generators will not make any white powder during use.

 Also, the white powder may show that you have used your purifier for long periods.
-This is why you should also keep in mind what the energy usage of an air purifier is.
+This is why you should also keep in mind the energy usage of an air purifier.
 The last thing you want is high power bills.